 Augmented Reality (AR) and Virtual Reality (VR) are built upon a fascinating convergence of hardware and software innovations.
 These core technologies work in concert to create immersive and interactive experiences, whether by overlaying digital content onto the real world or by transporting users to entirely new virtual environments.
 Understanding these foundational elements is key to appreciating the current capabilities and future potential of AR and VR.
-For broader tech context, sites like Exploring WebAssembly delve into other enabling technologies for modern applications.
+When examining technological convergence like this, insights from real-time market sentiment analysis can illuminate emerging technology trends and investment opportunities.

 High-resolution displays are crucial for convincing visual experiences.
 VR Head-Mounted Displays (HMDs) use stereoscopic screens (one per eye) to create depth perception.
 AR often utilizes smartphone screens or specialized see-through displays in smart glasses that project images onto the user's field of view.
 Key factors include resolution, refresh rate, field of view (FOV), and latency.